 Synthesizers have helped put the ability to make music into the hands of anyone with the inclination.
 That means there are fewer barriers to making music than ever before, but it also means that your neighbor with a voice that sounds like broken glass can create songs as easily as a Julliard-trained vocalist.
 And that's the upshot of synthesizers, Rhea says: "the democratization of music, with the concomitant horrors and wonders" [source: Rhea].

-For lots more information on audio gadgets and inventions, see the links on the next page.
+For lots more information on audio gadgets and inventions, see the links below.